Fear Of Public Restrooms Prompts Creative Solutions As Some Businesses Reopen

 Loath to risk the germs in a public restroom, if they can even find one that's open, many are limiting their outings while others are getting creative.

-Shu Santani, a pediatric cardiologist in Vancouver, never used to think twice before going for his usual two- to three-hour run.
-Now, everytime he heads out, he becomes kind of obsessed.
+Shu Sanatani, a pediatric cardiologist in Vancouver, Canada, never used to think twice before going for his usual two- to three-hour run.
+Now, every time he heads out, he becomes kind of obsessed.

 "It's the anticipation of, 'What if I have to go to the bathroom?' " he said, mocking his usual panic.
 "Do I have to go to the bathroom?
 Uh oh, now I'm thinking about going to the bathroom, and now I feel like I have to go to the bathroom."

 Recently, his worst fears came to be.
 He really did have to go.
 His route took him by countless businesses that were closed, before he finally found a car mechanic's shop that was open.
-But they wouldn't let him in.
+But the staff wouldn't let him in.

 "The panic grows as the third and fourth options exhaust themselves," he said.